Working in Ireland

 Applying for jobs

 You don't need to be in Ireland to apply for jobs or secure a job before you go.
-The main methods for applying for jobs are the same as in the UK – a CV and covering letter or an application form, which may sometimes be an online version.
+The main methods for applying for jobs are the same as in the UK – a CV and covering letter or an application form, which may be online.

 Your CV can follow the same format as the one you use in the UK.
 Include information on your language skills, particularly if English isn’t your first language or if you can speak other languages.